-Associate Clerkship Director
+Associate Clerkship Director (interim)

-Coordinator of Medical Student Education
+Associate Director of Medical Education Administration

 In 2015, Yale School of Medicine consolidated two clerkships for Ambulatory Care Internal Medicine and Psychiatry into one 12-week Integrated Clerkship for Primary Care and Psychiatry (ICPCP).
 Joint classroom and clinical activities bring together students to explore distinctions, commonalities, and shared science in the two fields.
 Our goal is to better equip students to meet the challenges of modern health care in any field they choose.

 You will spend 6 of the 12 weeks of the ICPCP in Psychiatry clinical settings.
 We look forward to having you!
 Our faculty and residents are eager to teach you about psychiatric disorders and to share knowledge as well as unanswered questions we have about the function of the brain.
 No matter which field of medicine you ultimately choose to pursue, knowledge and skills in psychiatry are critical for your future medical practice.

 The psychiatry component of the ICPCP is divided into two clinical components: